openeuropa/oe_paragraphs/modules/oe_paragraphs_illustrations_lists/README.md

 OpenEuropa Paragraphs Illustration Lists
 ============================

-This module provides Illustration paragraphs that depends on the [OpenEuropa Media](https://github.com/openeuropa/oe_media) component and the [Description List Field](https://www.drupal.org/project/description_list_field) module.
+This module provides Illustration list paragraphs that depend on the [OpenEuropa Media](https://github.com/openeuropa/oe_media) component and the [Description List Field](https://www.drupal.org/project/description_list_field) module.

-List of available paragraphs type in this module:
+List of available paragraph types in this module:

-- "Illustration list with flags" in conjunction with "Illustration item with flag" is used to show list of flags with description
+- "Illustration list with flags", in conjunction with "Illustration item with flag", is used to show lists of flags with a title and description.
+It also allows to choose the ratio of the flag.
-- "Illustration list with icons" in in conjunction with "Illustration item with icon" is used to show list of icons with description
+- "Illustration list with icons", in conjunction with "Illustration item with icon", is used to show lists of icons with a title and description.
-- "Illustration list with images" in conjunction with "Illustration item with image" is used to show list of images with different ratio and description.
+- "Illustration list with images", in conjunction with "Illustration item with image", is used to show list of images with a title and description.
+It also allows to choose the ratio of the image.

-Illustration lists paragraphs are supplied with Horizontal and Vertical variants.
-In Horizontal variant number of columns can be chosen.
-Vertical variant provides an option to choose alternating style of rows.
+The Illustration lists paragraphs are supplied with both Horizontal and Vertical variants.
+The Horizontal variant allows to choose the number of columns for each row.
+The Vertical variant provides an option to choose alternating style of rows.